Finance calculators

 How to Use Our Coast FIRE Calculator

-Current Age โ€” Enter how old you are right now.
-This is the starting point the calculator uses to figure out how many years you have until retirement.
+Current Age β€” Enter how old you are right now.
+This is the starting point for all projections.

-Contribution โ€” Enter how much money you add to your investments on a regular basis.
-Use the dropdown to choose whether this amount is monthly or yearly.
+Monthly Contribution β€” Enter how much money you add to your investments each month.
+This is the amount you save and invest on a regular basis.

-Annual Withdrawal Rate โ€” Enter the percentage of your portfolio you plan to withdraw each year in retirement.
-The default is 4%, which is based on the well-known 4% rule used in retirement planning.
+Safe Withdrawal Rate (SWR) β€” Enter the percentage of your portfolio you plan to withdraw each year in retirement.
+The 4% rule is a widely used starting point, meaning you would take out 4% of your savings per year to cover living expenses.

 What Is Coast FIRE?

-Coast FIRE is a milestone on the path to financial independence where you have saved enough money that, even if you never invest another dollar, your portfolio will grow on its own to reach your full retirement goal by the time you want to retire.
-The word "coast" means you can coast โ€” you no longer need to actively save.
-You still might work to cover your daily living expenses, but the pressure to save aggressively goes away.
+Coast FIRE is a milestone on the path to financial independence where you have saved enough money that, even if you never invest another dollar, your portfolio will grow on its own to support your retirement by your target age.
+Once you hit your Coast FIRE number, compound interest does all the heavy lifting.
+You still need to cover your living expenses, but you no longer need to save for retirement.

 How Coast FIRE Works